-Key Elements of the Council's Governance Framework are: Council, Cabinet and Leader Decision Making Risk Management Providing Leadership, develop and set All meetings are held in public.
+Key Elements of the Council's Governance Framework are: Council, Cabinet and Leader Decision Making Risk Management Providing Leadership, develop and set policy.
+Support diverse communities and distinctive neighbourhoods to thrive and succeed.
+All meetings are held in public.
+Decisions are recorded on the council website All council decisions are supported by detailed officer reports.
 Risk registers identify operational and strategic risks.
-Decisions are recorded on the Key risks are considered by Corporate Leadership policy.
-Team and reported to Audit and Governance Committee.
-Support diverse communities and council website Oversight of financial outcomes, governance and key distinctive neighbourhoods to thrive and All council decisions are supported by detailed officer partnership arrangements. succeed. reports.
-Scrutiny and Review CLT Scrutiny Committees review council CLT are responsible for overall management of the council. policy and can challenge decisions Head of Paid Service is the Chief Executive who is responsible for all council staff and leading CLT.
-The Executive Director of Finance and Resources was responsible for safeguarding the council's financial position as section 151 officer until 14th May 2023, since then it has been the Acting Chief Finance Officer.
-The Monitoring Officer is the council's Director of Law and Governance
+Key risks are considered by Corporate Leadership Team and reported to Audit and Governance Committee.
+Oversight of financial outcomes, governance and key partnership arrangements.
+Scrutiny and Review CLT • Scrutiny Committees review council policy and can challenge decisions • CLT are responsible for overall management of the council. • Head of Paid Service is the Chief Executive who is responsible for all council staff an The Executive Director of Finance and Resources was responsible for safeguarding the financial position as section 151 officer until 14th May 2023, since then it has been the Finance Officer. • The Monitoring Officer is the council's Director of Law and Governance Executive who is responsible for all council staff and leading CLT. and Resources was responsible for safeguarding the council's ficer until 14th May 2023, since then it has been the Acting Chief